 The first step towards crafting a consulting resume that will get you multiple interviews is to understand what top consulting firms are actually looking for.

 There are two versions of the truth when it comes to this topic.
 The official version that's on every firm's website.
-And the unofficial one that they are less willing to talk about such as which schools they target, GPA cut-offs, the importance of languages you speak, etc. We'll cover both here as well as how resume screening is done in practice.
+And the unofficial one that they are less willing to talk about.
+We'll cover both here as well as how resume screening is done in practice.

 1.1 The official version